 - Attach copies of any written agreements or emails providing permission to offer the course at the site

 When the form has been fully completed and signed by the Department Chair and the Dean, please forward it to the University Accreditation Office, Hurley Administration Building, Room 135.
-The form can also be submitted electronically to Dr. Kimberly Faris, Accreditation Coordinator in University Accreditation, at Kimberly.Faris@unt.edu.
+The form can also be submitted electronically to Dr. Kimberly Faris, Director of Assessment Accreditation, at Kimberly.Faris@unt.edu.
 Once the information is reviewed, the form is sent to the Registrar’s Office by University Accreditation.
 After the Registrar’s Office sets up the new site in EIS, course sections can be assigned to the site.

 Additional Guidelines for all Off-Site locations